 The METGE Board is a mix of experienced managers, finance professionals, and agricultural specialists with experience in the public and private sector.
 We share a passion for taking action to minimise the harmful effects of climate change in Uganda, for sustainable development and local communities.
 And of course - trees!

-Mary holds a Master of Philosophy in Environmental studies (Economics) and currently a PHD candidate (sustainability and livelihoods).
+Dr Mary holds a Master of Philosophy in Environmental studies (Economics) and currently holds a PHD in (sustainability and livelihoods).
 She also has an MA in Organizational Leadership and Management, and a Bachelor of Education degree specializing in Economics/Business and Accounting.
 Mary has been administrator with over 20 years’ experience in the university sector and is a trained and experienced business mentor, counsellor and a certified trainer of trainers.

 Mary is a great believer in conservation having recently done extensive research in community led livelihood improvement that looks into a place centered consideration on environment, culture, economics and the social status of the community.

 Angelina is a people centered and fun-loving person who is thrilled by transforming livelihoods of the disadvantaged.
 As Board Member of METGE, she is overly excited to contribute to the restoration and preservation of the environment through tree growing in Eastern Uganda.
 She is a multi skilled professional with over 20 years of experience in matters of customs tax policy, international trade policy, cross border trade, trade facilitation, EAC regional integration, public administration and law.
 She is a holder of a Master’s Degree in Public Administration and Management, a Bachelor’s Degree in Law and a Bachelor of Arts Degree in History and Political Science from Makerere University.